Yandex Cloud

 • Database usage monitoring and statistics.

-When should I use ClickHouse® instead of PostgreSQL?When should I use ClickHouse® instead of PostgreSQL?
+When should I use ClickHouse® rather than PostgreSQL?When should I use ClickHouse® rather than PostgreSQL?

-ClickHouse® only supports adding and reading data because it is designed primarily for (OLAP).
-In other cases, it's probably more convenient to use PostgreSQL.
+ClickHouse® only supports adding and reading data since it is primarily designed for analytics (OLAP).
+For other purposes, you might want to use PostgreSQL.

-How do I upload data to ClickHouse®?How do I upload data to ClickHouse®?
+How do I load data into ClickHouse®?How do I load data into ClickHouse®?

-Use the INSERT statement described in the ClickHouse® documentation.
+Use the INSERT statement described in this ClickHouse® article.

-How do I upload very large data to ClickHouse®?How do I upload very large data to ClickHouse®?
+How do I load a large data volume into ClickHouse®?How do I load a large data volume into ClickHouse®?

-Use the CLI for efficient data compression during transmission (the recommended frequency is no more than one INSERT command per second).
+Use the CLI to efficiently compress data when transferring it (we recommend issuing no more than one INSERT command per second).

-Data transfer from physical media is not yet supported.
+Currently, data transfer from physical media is not supported.

-What happens to a cluster if one of its nodes fails?What happens to a cluster if one of its nodes fails?
+What will happen to my cluster if one of its nodes fails?What will happen to my cluster if one of its nodes fails?

-DB clusters consist of at least two replicas, so the cluster will continue working if one of its nodes is out.
+DB clusters consist of at least two replicas, so if one node is down, the cluster will keep running.

-Data may be lost only if a node with a non-replicated table fails.
+You may lose data only if a node with a non-replicated table fails.

 Can I deploy a ClickHouse® database cluster in multiple availability zones?Can I deploy a ClickHouse® database cluster in multiple availability zones?